NoCompromises/laravel-project-standard/README.md

 * Add `test`, `test-coverage`, and `test-external` scripts
 * Add a dedicated `ide-helper-update` script to regenerate everything for that package
 * Add `phpcs` for detecting code standard violation
-* Add `phpcbf` for automatically fixing code standard violations - only used locally, mainly when adding a new rule
+* Add `phpcs-fix` for automatically fixing code standard violations - only used locally, mainly when adding a new rule
 * Add `larastan` for static analysis
 * Add `ci` and `laravel-cache` for CI

 Some scripts use a short command, like `phpcs`, but others use the `@php` alias, like `larastan`.
 The difference is subtle, but using `@php` tells composer to use the same php process composer itself is already using.
 This is especially important if you want composer's memory limit config to apply.

-The `config` block has the code sniffer plugin pre-allowed.
-This plugin makes it zero-configuration to install the slevomat ruleset.
-Without this, we'd need to tweak phpcs.xml, symlink folders, and do more work in CI.
-As of Composer 2.2, you have to explicitly allow permission for plugin installation.
-This config block pre-approves this one expected plugin.

 Anytime you add a private package, make sure to add a sanitized config to `auth.example.json`